sebschger/geospatial-landscape-clustering-by-fft/README.md

 # Landscape Clustering by FFT footprints
 **TL;DR** → This project clusters familiar shaped geographic regions.
 Those should be easily viewable in Google Earth Pro.

 ## Why?
-Curiosity.
+Curiosity!

 I was on vacation in Scotland where I instantly fell in love with the landscape.
 On my various vacations in Germany I got the impression that there must be kinds of landscapes similar to the diverse Scottish ones across Europe.

-That created the idea behind the project:
+## What does it do

 ##### Intuitive Description

-How to find regions across the world that "feel" the same.
+How to find regions across the world that "feel" the same in topographic means.

 ##### More Factual Description